guoynow/LBMKGC/README.md

 > - numpy==2.1.2
 > - scikit_learn==1.6.1
 > - tqdm==4.64.1
 > - Our code is based on OpenKE, an open-source KGC project.
-You can refer to the [OpenKE repo](https://github.com/thunlp/OpenKE) to build the environ
+You can refer to the [OpenKE repo](https://github.com/thunlp/OpenKE) to build the environment.

 ## Train and Evaluation